rajbhar-suraj/product-category_crud/README.md

 ---

+How to Run the Project

+Backend-
+Copy .env (already present or create one) and ensure MySQL DB nimap exists with tables categories and products. cd backend && npm install npm start (runs with nodemon on PORT from .env, default 5000)

+Frontend-
+cd frontend && npm install
+npm start – launches Angular dev server (default http://localhost:4200).
+The frontend expects the backend at http://localhost:5000/api; adjust CategoryService and ProductService base URLs if needed.

 ### Purpose
 This repository implements a simple CRUD (Create‑Read‑Update‑Delete) application for managing **product categories** and **products**.
 It consists of a **Node.js/Express** backend API backed by a MySQL database and an **Angular** frontend UI that consumes the API.